1998 Jaguar XK180 Concept Car Paris Motor Show October 1998

-Unlike many other motor show concept cars, the XK 180 was a fully operational vehicle.
-It was based on a shortened XKR platform, and featured the supercharged 4-litre V8 engine developing 450bhp, together with an automatic gearbox, but with steering-wheel mounted push buttons for sequential gear changes.
+Unlike many other motor show concept cars, the XK180 was a fully operational vehicle.
+It was based on a shortened XKR platform, and featured the supercharged 4-litre V8 engine developing 450 bhp, together with a 5-speed automatic gearbox with both automatic and manual options.
+Unlike other Jaguars of the period that have the J-gate manual gear selector, the steering-wheel has push buttons for sequential gear changes, left button to change up and right to change down.
+The floor-pan was shortened by 5 inches (13 cm) in the wheelbase and about 8 inches (20 cm) trimmed off the front and rear overhangs.
 The all-aluminium body was made by Abbey Panels, a long-standing Jaguar supplier which had made the C- and D-type bodies in the 1950s, as well as the XJ13 and the XJ220.
-In fact, two XK 180 cars were built, the other a left-hand drive car, which is based in the USA.
+In fact, two XK180 cars were built, the other a left-hand drive car, which is based in the USA.

 Owner: The Jaguar Daimler Heritage Trust